 --externaloption on your createJobStep command because that will assume that it’s an external command and will not execute the commands in the command field.

 - You cannot use createJobStep in combination with createJob because createJob assumes an external command, so the steps created in that job are not executed.

-- createJobStep commands are dynamic commands that can be created from a procedure to run in an existing Flow job (not an external job created with createJob as previously stated).
+- createJobStep commands are dynamic commands that can be created from a procedure to run in an existing CloudBees CD (CloudBees Flow) job (not an external job created with createJob as previously stated).